Repository Config

 branch-protections[*].parameters.requires-codeowner-reviews

-Repository “code owners” can be configured in your repository using the CODEOWNERS
+You can configure “code owners” using the CODEOWNERS

 requires-codeowner-reviews: true